swmedhyg/flye-medaka_shell-script/README.md

 # Flye assembly and Medaka polishing for Nanopore sequencing

-_An instruction on how to use the Flye-Medaka.sh shell script to run Flye and Medaka on Nanopore reads._ test
+_An instruction on how to use the Flye-Medaka.sh shell script to run Flye and Medaka on Nanopore reads._

 </header>